Constitutional history of China

-The constitutional history of the People's Republic of China describes the evolution of its communist state constitutional system.
+The first attempts at a constitutional system in China started near the end of the Qing dynasty, which was overthrown following the 1911 Revolution.
+The newly-established Republic of China adopted a Provisional Constitution in 1912, which provided a parliamentary system.
+However, the constitution was largely ineffective as China quickly disintegrated into warlordism.
+In 1928, the Kuomintang unified most of China and promulgated the Provisional Constitution of the Political Tutelage Period in 1931, intended to remain in effect until the country had been pacified.
+In 1947, the Kuomintang adopted the Constitution of the Republic of China; however, the constitution was never extensively nor effectively implemented due to the outbreak of the Chinese Civil War.

 The first constitution of the People's Republic of China was promulgated in 1954.
 After two intervening versions enacted in 1975 and 1978, the current Constitution was promulgated in 1982.
 There were significant differences between each of these versions, and the 1982 Constitution has subsequently been amended several times.
 In addition, changing conventions have led to significant changes in the structure of the Chinese government in the absence of changes in the text of the constitution.

-Background and precedents
+Background

 Dynastic China adopted a constitutional system oscillating between a feudal distribution of power and a unitary autocracy.
 The idea of a constitutional monarchy became influential towards the end of the 19th century, inspired immediately in large parts by the precedent of the Meiji Constitution in Japan.
 The first attempt towards constitutionalism was during the Hundred Days' Reform (1898), but a coup d'état by conservative monarchists loyal to Empress Dowager Cixi ended this effort.
 The same faction, however, eventually adopted a policy of transitioning towards constitutionalism.

-However, the first constitutional document was only published in 1908, and the first constitutional document with legal force (the "Nineteen Covenants") was not implemented until 1911, after the eruption of the 1911 Revolution, which led to the demise of the Qing dynasty the next year.
+The Qing government attempted to develop plans for a constitution in 1908, but the dynasty was replaced by the Republic of China before implementation.
+That year, the Qing dynasty issued the Outline of the Constitution by Imperial Order (Qinding xianfa dagang), which was modeled on the Meiji Constitution of Japan.
+The first constitutional document with legal force (the "Nineteen Covenants") was not implemented until 1911, after the eruption of the 1911 Revolution, which led to the demise of the Qing dynasty the next year.